EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 - Lost EVRs are added to that Epoch’s reward pool.
 - Example
   - If you need to withdraw a proposal created by you, You have to find the Unique ID of the proposal.
-  - You can find the your candidate's Unique ID with `evernode governance status` command.
+  - You can find your candidate's Unique ID with `evernode governance status` command.
   - Then withdraw the candidate with the Evernode CLI `evernode governance withdraw <candidate id>`
     - Ex :- `evernode governance withdraw 0000000001ADDE77BB4F24A964B28DF299F084148F19E34B16E7BE4E5BC8E390`